OguzPastirmaci/OguzPastirmaci.github.io/_posts/2015-11-16-using-azure-cross-platform-cli-within-shell-scripts.md

 1. List all the VMs
 2. Pipe the list of the VMs to *grep* to match all the lines with the word *Stopped*.
 3. Then pipe to *awk* which will run `azure vm start $2` command for each VM from step 2.
+Remember $2 is the second column in the output of `azure vm list` and that column is the name of the VMs.

 One thing to note here is that I used *Stopped* as the status.
 This will start all the stopped VMs (*Stopped* and *StoppedDeallocated* status) regardless how the VM was shutdown.
 The way you used to shut down the VM is important about pricing.
 Check [this link](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-questions/#how-does-azure-charge-for-my-vm) for info.